azzammuhyala/pygvideo/README.md

 - `__str__`: Returns brief information about the video.
 - `__copy__`: For copying using the `copy` method.

+### Function `ignore_warn`
+Used to ignore warnings from the PyGVideo or from MoviePy library.
+It is useful when you want to suppress warnings that are not important for your application.

+### Function `enable_warn`
+Used to enable warnings from the PyGVideo or from MoviePy library.
+It is useful when you want to see all warnings that are generated by the library.

 ### Function `quit`
 Exits, cleans up, and releases the video globally.
 All the videos you have loaded will be released.
 This function is highly recommended once you no longer need the video or when you exit the Pygame window.